AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-30-Data exploration using Decision Tree for Non Coders using WEKA.md

 A decision tree is a visual representation of ‘decision’ that is taken based on input data, essentially an if-then-else.
 Business loves it is very easy to go through and to communicate amongst teams.
 The tree starts with a root node which is the first question and then carries down decision nodes, it asks follow up questions before finally reaching a prediction at the end of the branch.

-Above is weird Decision Tree which predicts if one is man or woman based shoes one owns. :)
+Above is weird Decision Tree which predicts if one is man or a woman based on shoes they owns. :)

 **Here are the steps to build decision tree in WEKA**